 How Long Do Residential Solar Inverters Last?

-In a photovoltaic system, the life of the inverter is generally 25 years.
+In a photovoltaic system, the life of the residential power inverter is generally 25 years.

 Structurally speaking, this life depends on the internal components of the inverter, including circuit boards, power switch tubes, capacitors, LCD screens and fans.
 In an inverter, one of the most prone to failure components is the circuit board and capacitors.
 The electrolyte in the capacitor is likely to evaporate and dry out over time, resulting in an increase in the equivalent series impedance, and the increase in the equivalent series impedance will aggravate the evaporation and dryness of the electrolyte, which will cause the inverter to fail.

-To prolong the service life of the inverter, when designing the photovoltaic system, it is necessary to consider the matching of the capacity of the inverter and the photovoltaic system.
+To prolong the service life of the solar power converter, when designing the photovoltaic system, it is necessary to consider the matching of the capacity of the inverter and the photovoltaic system.
 In most cases, the power generation capacity of the photovoltaic system is lower than the capacity of the inverter.

 In addition, regular maintenance and maintenance are required.
 Regularly remove dust from the circuit board.
 Dust can enter the device and reach the circuit boards, it can cause a short circuit.
 At the same time, pay attention to heat dissipation to avoid the generation of water vapor caused by untimely heat dissipation.
 Excessive humidity will accelerate corrosion and cause the electrical terminals and connections of the inverter to rust faster.